HEmile/storchastic/docs/source/intro.informal.rst

 """""""""
 .. [#f1] :math:`\mathcal{N}(\mu, \sigma)` is a normal distribution with mean :math:`\mu` and standard deviation :math:`\sigma`.
 .. [#f2] For a simple expression like this, a closed-form analytical form can pretty easily be found.
 However, usually our models are much more complex and non-linear.
-.. [#f3] There is a very popular *biased* and low-variance reparameterization called the Gumbel-softmax-trick :cite:`jang2016categorical`, though!
+.. [#f3] There is a very popular *biased* and low-variance reparameterization called the Gumbel-softmax-trick :cite:`a-jang2016categorical,a-maddison2016concrete`, though!

 References
 """"""""""
 .. bibliography:: references.bib
+   :labelprefix: A
+   :keyprefix: a-
    :style: plain